London Pride (beer): Characteristics

 London Pride is known for its balance of malt and hops, giving rise to a well-rounded flavour.
 It is brewed with Pale malt, plus Target, Challenger and Northdown hops.
 In the UK, draught London Pride is brewed to 4.1% ABV (cask and keg), while in bottles and cans it has a strength of 4.7% ABV.
 Internationally, a keg version is often available at 4.7% ABV.

 In February 2017, Fuller's launched London Pride Unfiltered - an unfiltered variant - which is brewed using the original recipe, then dry hopped with Target hops and centrifuged but not filtered or pasteurised.

 Marketing

 The London Pride brand has been promoted with the slogan "Made of London".
 The brand has a social media presence across Facebook, Twitter and Instagram, with social-first campaigns such as "Tweet At 12", "Empty Pint" and "Drop Of Pride".
 London Pride sponsors initiatives and events including an annual 10 kilometre walk in aid of Cancer Research UK.
 Since 2007, it has been the official beer of the London Marathon.
+In 2018, Fullers London Pride became the official beer of Pride in London.

 London Pride partnered with the weatherman Michael Fish to offer Twitter followers a free pint each time it rained in London in February 2017.
 The campaign was called "#Whenitrainsitpours".

+London Pride also has a significant sponsorship presence in Rugby union in England.
+The beer has been the 'proud sponsors of Premiership rugby' since a deal was made between the two entities in 2021.
+They have also sponsored the British & Irish lions since 2021 and have sponsorship boards at many premiership rugby stadiums.